The primary objective of an investment bank serves to underwrite new securities issued by its clients.

 - Accountants – these are the people that know accounting and finance

 - Consultants – who understand how people work and, more importantly, how the corporate world works

-- Liberal arts majors – their main strength is that they know how to communicate and work with people.
+- Liberal arts majors‘ main strength is their ability to communicate and work with people.

 Getting into investment banking without an internship

 Do you have a shot at a job in an investment bank if you didn’t go through an internship?
 Yes, you do.

 You must understand from the beginning that you will have a harder time than your fellow applicants.